 Advice for New Zealand-based businesses looking to export to Mexico and Peru from the NZTE seminar included gaining an awareness of local business etiquette.
 Building relationships and showing a physical presence in the region is highly valued by potential business partners, clients and contacts.

 Speakers at the NZTE seminar reminded businesses to target and connect with decision-makers, and brace themselves for a more indirect method of communication, where ‘yes’ may not always mean ‘yes’ when it comes to making sales.

 It’s important to have a clear market entry strategy and invest time into cultivating strong networks and partnerships in the region, and also carve out the niche consumer market in these countries’ collective population of over 160 million people.

 Biz Latin Hub supports New Zealand export activity in Latin America

 There are many traditional and emerging opportunities to increase New Zealand’s export levels with Latin America through its key trading partners in the region.
 The Comprehensive and Progressive Agreement for Trans-Pacific Partnership generates great potential for strengthened trading relations and cooperation between New Zealand, Peru and Mexico.

-Businesses operating out of New Zealand looking for their next export opportunity in Mexico and Peru must bear in mind that they’ll need the assistance of a trusted local customs agent and trade law expert to support them in their venture.
-At Biz Latin Hub, our well-established Lima and Peru offices guide exporters through the countries’ regulatory steps to export into their markets.
+Businesses operating out of New Zealand looking for their next export opportunity in Mexico and Peru must bear in mind that they’ll need the assistance of a trusted local customs agent and legal services experts to support them in their venture.
+At Biz Latin Hub, our well-established Mexico and Peru offices guide exporters through the countries’ regulatory steps to export into their markets.

 Learn more about our team and expert authors.